 Short, Brenda

-Short joined Wordsmiths in 2017 but has been writing as a hobby for twenty years.
-She is working on several novels, has written many short stories and dabbled in poetry.
-Her stories have been published in Focus50+, on commuterlit.com, on Quick Brown Fox and in Briar Crier.
-Brenda is also a member of the South Simcoe Arts Council and is also a member of Crime Writers of Canada.
+Short joined Wordsmiths in 2017 but has been writing as a hobby for twenty+ years.
+She is working on several novels, has written many short stories, and dabbled in poetry.
+Her stories have been published in Focus50+, on commuterlit.com, in Quick Brown Fox, and in Briar Crier.
+Brenda is a member of Crime Writers of Canada.

 This is her website and blog.